 The steps going up to the carpeted loft are constructed out of reinforced Formica boxes carpeted in red.
 The edges of the boxes are open for storing purposes.
 “It can be used with a mat for a visitor sleeping over, but I realised it’s actually a spot for him to escape to,” said Singer.
 “It can be utilised with a mat for a guest sleeping over in the backyard.”

 A platform supports a daybed that has been upholstered in a grey cloth.
 It conceals a large triangular shelf that opens up to reveal storage space behind it.
 And hidden behind that are shelves that have been cut out to accommodate more items.
 The room is finished off with a built-in desk made of mica and a red chair, as well as a closet made of mica that has mirrored bifold doors and an enclosure made of mica that serves as a closet.

 Feldman has found that the aesthetics her customers prefer for boys’ bedrooms and girls’ bedrooms are extremely distinct from one another.
 She recommends creating “a fitted space” for young males.
 “You make furniture that is uncomplicated, modern, and functional, like mica; it’s something that’s straightforward.
 You have the option of shutters, basic curtains with tailoring, or roll-up shades.
 You may use beiges, blues, reds, or greys in your design.
 Girls, you do fussy, you do frilly, you do pastels, you do four-poster beds, you do frills.”

-Interior designer Debbie Rogers of Jenissa Designs Inc. in Melville suggests a “minimalistic, uncluttered” look for boy bedroom ideas.
-Walls, floor and furniture should be in a neutral color, with accessories and accents in other colors.
+When it comes to suggestions for male bedroom decor, interior designer Debbie Rogers of Jenissa Designs Inc. in Melville recommends going for a “minimalistic, uncluttered” appearance.
+Walls, flooring, and furniture should all be painted in a neutral tone, while other colours may be used for accessories and accents.